Nethala-Susana-vesly/Verifai/README.md

-# ResearchPilot — Autonomous Research & Report Agent
+# Verifai — Autonomous Research & Report Agent

 Give it a topic.
 It plans sub-questions, searches the live web, cross-checks facts across sources, writes a structured report, reviews its own draft for